Maitreya Statue at Nubra Valley known for Wild Bactrian Camels and Himalayan Trekking

-Nubra Valley is a tri-armed valley at an average altitude of 3048 meters or 10,000 feet, located along the Himalayan mountain ranges, in Ladakh district of Jammu and Kashmir state in India.
+Nubra Valley is a tree-armed valley at an average altitude of 3048 meters or 10,000 feet, located along the Himalayan mountain ranges, in Ladakh district, India.

 Nubra Valley is situated to the north-east of Ladakh valley.
 Buddhists constitute majority of the population.
 Lower altitude and western end of the Valley has Muslim populated areas.

 Shyok River, a tributary of the Indus River, meets the Nubra river (which originates in the Siachen glacier), in Nubra valley and then the widened river flows from here.
 Siachen Glacier is situated to the north of this valley.